kaimitai/faxedit/docs/doc.md

 * Draw Count: The number of metatiles that will be drawn. (iteration count)
 * Draw-block: The block that will be drawn on these positions, forming a line.

-Be careful when you set these parameters, that your (x, y) position for drawing can't hit off screen-positions (where y>12 without wrapping around) as that means you are writing to other RAM values.
+Be careful when setting these parameters — if your (x, y) drawing position goes off-screen (e.g., y > 12), it may overwrite unrelated RAM values.

 * Fountain Cover Pos (x, y): The position for the top of the pushable blocks.
 When you push the blocks for the first time, the game takes your current position and uses that, but when you enter the screen and the animation happens automatically it needs to get this position from somewhere.
 * Pushable block animations source and target: Four metatiles which animates the pushable blocks themselves.
 The source tiles are what the pushed block will be replaced with, and the target tiles are what the tiles at the pushed-to location will be replaced with.
-* Deduce: Will search the game for two pushable blocks on top of eachother, and fill out as much of the information here automatically as it can.
+* Deduce: Will search the game for two pushable blocks on top of each other, and fill out as much of the information here automatically as it can.

 <hr>